 Placements and Doctoral Students

 The Department for Innovation and Entrepreneurship Research and the predecessor chair of Prof. Dietmar Harhoff, Ph.D., at the LMU Munich have a strong placement record for their doctoral students and post-doctoral researchers in the academic job market, including several professorships.
 Other former researchers have started successful professional careers in the private and public sector.

 The current doctoral students are open to answering questions of potential doctoral students.

 The following list indicates the current affiliations of former doctoral students and post-doctoral fellows of the INNO-tec (Prof. Dietmar Harhoff’s former Institute at LMU Munich) and of the economics department at the Max Planck Institute for Innovation and Competition:

-Dr. Stefano H. Baruffaldi (University of Bath, Max Planck Institute for Innovation and Competition)
+Dr. Stefano H. Baruffaldi (Politecnico di Milano, Max Planck Institute for Innovation and Competition)

 Prof. Dr. Laura Bechthold (Technische Hochschule Ingolstadt)

 Dr. Nadine Chochoiek (Munich Business School, (Bundeswehr University Munich)